jjb/ruby-clock/example-rails-app/README.md

-This is a bare-bones example rails app to help with dev and also as an example for users.
+This is a bare-bones example rails 7 app to help with dev and also as an example for users.

+The only interesting thing is in Clockfile

 To run: